 - Maintain overall muscle through upper/lower split and 3x min frequency per body part

 IMPORTANT: Can be used for Lowering, Increasing or Maintaining Bodyweight.
-The critical factor to which path you take on this programme will be your diet plan.
+The critical factor to which path you take on this workout plan will be your diet.

 |1||Use HeavySet to track each workout so overall volume can be logged|

 |2||5%+ On Repeat – Each time a Session is repeated, aim 5-10% increase in Training Volume|

 |3||Volume Dials – Pick weight to work within rep range.
 Adjust sets, reps & weight to progress weekly|

 |4||Volume & Bodyweight – Log weights only, unless an exercise is bodyweight dependant|

 |5||Optional Workout Finisher – 5-10mins Steady State Cardio / 5-10mins HIIT Cardio / Abs Giant Set|

 |6||Rest Periods – Rest 90 secs between sets, with minimal rest between superset pairs|

 |7||Rest Days – Aim to add a rest day after DAY2 & DAY 5|